 This doesn’t take into account your specific spending habits, such as hunting for special rewards programs and bonuses, as well as the various fees and charges on certain cards.
 For example, many of the new signup offers give extra rewards points or free gift cards for making eligible purchases, so your return could be much higher than this.
 So get out there and find a card that gives a good bang for its buck!
 The section below can help you with that.

 If you want to maximise your reward returns over the festive season, you’d be pleased to know many financial institutions tend to offer attractive deals and promotions in order to get the attention of shoppers.
 These bonus offers typically include a sizeable amount of free rewards points if you signup and meet certain requirements, such as spending a specific amount in the first few months.

 Bear in mind you shouldn’t take out a new credit card just because of a sign-up deal.
 The costs of owning and using these credit cards should we weighed up against the benefits of the special offer.
 See our guide on how to choose a credit card rewards program for more info.

-For a complete look at the signup deals currently offered by credit card providers, read our article on the topic here.
+For a look at the signup deals currently offered by credit card providers, read our article on the topic here.